w3c/wcag-act/wcag-ruleset-review-process.md

 Based on the feedback from AG, one of three things can happen:

-1. If AG approves the changes, the rule is republished on w3.org with the "proposal" indicator removed (i.e. it is published as an approved rule).
+1. If AG approves the changes, the rule is republished on the WAI website with the "proposal" indicator removed (i.e. it is published as an approved rule).

 2. If AG requests editorial changes, a [drafts proposal](#draft-proposal) is created.
-Once merged, the updated rule is republished on w3.org with the "proposal" indicator removed.
+Once merged, the updated rule is republished on the WAI website with the "proposal" indicator removed.
 This skips the implementations or validation steps.

 3. If AG requests non-editorial, the liaison is tasked to [drafts proposal](#draft-proposal).